Recurring Saturday Night Live characters and sketches introduced 1999–2000: Dr. Beaman

 A Will Ferrell sketch, written by Ferrell and Adam McKay.
 Dr. Beaman (Ferrell) is an eccentric doctor who is rude to his patients and says nonsensical things.
 He speaks to couples who are expecting or who have just become new parents.
 Dr. Beaman habitually ignores his patients to obnoxiously talk on the phone with his friend Beverly, says negative things about his patients as if they cannot hear him, and shows a genuine distaste for his profession.

 Season 25, Episode 10 (January 15, 2000): Dr. Beaman meets with Tom (Chris Parnell) and Kathy Framingham (Molly Shannon), who recently gave birth to a baby boy and are there for his test results.
 Rachel Dratch plays the balding nurse Jennifer, and Dratch is wearing the same wig she wore in the earlier Models sketch of that night.
 Beaman does everything except tell the Framinghams the results, from mixing the couple up with other patients and ignoring them to take phone calls.
-He gives increasingly worrying updates about the baby, such as "The baby no longer has a human face" and "Your son's a witch."
+He gives increasingly worrying updates, such as "Your father may never again have a human face" and "Your son's a witch."

 Beaman sends in Dr. Steven Poop (Tim Meadows), claiming he is the only one who can save the baby's life.
 When Dr. Poop comes in, he tells the couple, "I'm sorry, there's absolutely nothing I can do for your son.
 But..
 I can do The Robot. [does the Robot dance] That'll be $5,000.
 Good day to you both."
 As Meadows does the Robot dance, Shannon tries to hold in her laughter.
 Ferrell comes close to breaking character; it is the closest he's ever come to breaking on the show.
 Parnell is the only one not to break.
-In the dress rehearsal version of the sketch, Dr. Poop was played by guest host Freddie Prinze Jr. Beaman finally admits he misplaced the couple's baby while he was at a BoDeans concert.
-After losing his temper, Tom says he forgives Dr. Beaman for his mistake because he is a "straight shooter", then tells his shocked wife that they can just make another baby.
+In the dress rehearsal version of the sketch, Dr. Poop was played by guest host Freddie Prinze Jr. Beaman finally admits he misplaced the couple's baby at a BoDeans concert but after retrieving him the next day at lost and found, he just "flat out lost him".
+After Tom angrily calls Dr. Beaman a "vondruke" he forgives him because he is a "straight shooter", then tells his shocked wife that they can just make another baby.